UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 How can I lower the TDU charge on my electric bill?

 Because the state mandates the exact pricing structure for utility fees, you cannot lower the underlying delivery rate itself.
-The most effective way to reduce the total dollar amount of your TDU charge is to decrease your home’s overall electricity consumption through mindful, energy-efficient practices.
+The most effective way to reduce the total dollar amount of your TDU charge is to decrease your home’s overall electricity consumption through mindful, energy-efficient practices and routine household upgrades.

 About the Author